TxSSC

 The first step in creating and implementing the Threat Assessment process in your school is to have a clear idea of the purpose, capabilities, and limitations of threat assessment.
 In other words, knowing what it IS, and what it IS NOT.

-• Manage the threat by implementing an intervention, supervision, and/or monitoring plan to prevent harm where possible, and to reduce and mitigate the impact of the situation.
+- Manage the student(s) of concern or the situation(s) by implementing an intervention, supervision, or monitoring plan to prevent harm where possible and to reduce or mitigate impact of the situation.

 Threatening and other disturbing behavior can come in a variety of forms.
 A threat may be: